Lack of access to medicine is a major driver of drug resistance. How can pharma take action?

 Pharmaceutical companies have a duty to consider how their products can be made available worldwide, and, as influential members of the global community, to collaborate on the development of strong healthcare systems.
 For the companies themselves, improving access to medicine creates new routes to market, not only transforming lives but also unleashing untapped revenue streams.

-There are three key ways in which Big Pharma companies can take action to expand access to medicine in low- and middle-income countries:
+There are three key ways in which R&D-based pharma companies can take action to expand access to medicine in low- and middle-income countries:

 Increase and sustain R&D investment